Santuario Igualdad Interespecie

 Santuario Igualdad Interespecie ('Sanctuary of Equality between Species'), Santiago de Chile, is an animal sanctuary in the commune of El Monte, about 50 kilometers from Santiago.
-Launched on November 3, 2014, by Marisol de la Reguera and Ariel Maluenda.
+It was launched on November 3, 2014, by Marisol de la Reguera and Ariel Maluenda.

 It was set up in 2011, by two activists of the organization Elige Veganismo ('Choose Veganism').
-After witnessing the harsh life faced by animals in the meat, poultry and dairy industries, they decide to leave their traditional life in Santiago to build the sanctuary to allow the animals to live in dignified conditions and freedom for the rest of their lives.
+After witnessing the harsh life faced by animals in the meat, poultry and dairy industries, they decided to leave their traditional life in Santiago to build the sanctuary to allow animals to live in dignified conditions and freedom for the rest of their lives.

-The sanctuary is a refugee for farm animals.
-Its mission is to give a safe and permanent home to the animals that have been rescued from abuse and abandonment.
+The sanctuary is a refuge for farm animals.
+Its mission is to give a safe and permanent home to animals that have been rescued from abuse and abandonment.

-They work to give to the refugees all veterinary treatments and attend to their emotional necessities as well.
-In addition, the sanctuary promotes a vegan style life to stop animals suffering.
+They work to give to the refugees all necessary veterinary treatments and attend to their emotional necessities as well.
+In addition, the sanctuary promotes the vegan style life to stop animals suffering.
 Fighting for a better future and fair treatment to the animals.

-People can collaborate to this sanctuary in different ways:
+People can collaborate to support this sanctuary in different ways: